— Researched and written by Dr. Sandip Roy.

 Sometimes people break off after a partner cheats but choose to stay friends.
 Then, after years of staying connected, they might decide to re-partner again.
 So, after deciding not to forgive, they finally forgive.

 Forgiveness after infidelity can come late, and reconciliation may come even later.
 And finding the loose ends of a lost trust may take even longer.

 2. Ask your partner why did they cheat on you

 If you discover they have cheated on you, you may spend days wondering why did they cheat at all.

 So, why do some people cheat on their partners and spouses?
 Is it the thrill of the chase?
 Does it stem from an inability to cope with life’s pressures?
 Was it a mere indiscretion?
 What was missing in the relationship?

-- Usually, women tend to cheat for emotional reasons, like falling in romantic love or finding an intense connection.
-Whereas men tend to cheat more for physical reasons, like boredom in their intimate lives or finding someone way more attractive.
+- Usually, women tend to cheat for emotional reasons, like falling into romantic love or finding an intense connection.
+Whereas, men tend to cheat more for physical reasons, like boredom in their intimate lives or finding someone way more attractive.

 Whatever might play on your mind, the best way is to set aside your guesses and get them to say it for the record.

 3. Rebuild trust after your partner cheats on you